Securing visitation comes down to increasing reputation offsite and satisfaction onsite. Here’s how it works.

 (which motivates revisitation and/or a visit from a friend)

-It’s a lovely cycle and it looks like the above image.
+Its a lovely little cycle and it looks like the above image.
 To get the cycle right, organizations must aim for connective communications that increase their reputations, and relevant onsite experiences that increase satisfaction.

-Offsite connection is every bit as important as onsite relevance – and we need them both to feed the fire for ongoing visitation.
-It’s difficult – if not impossible – to discuss getting people in the door without acknowledging the realities of this cycle.
-This concept is a critical driver of conversations for me and my colleagues at IMPACTS – and I hope that it is helpful to you and your organization as well.
+Offsite connection is every bit as important as onsite relevance - and we need them both to feed the fire for ongoing visitation.
+It is difficult – if not impossible – to discuss getting people in the door without acknowledging the realities of this cycle.
+This concept is a critical driver of conversations for me and my colleagues at IMPACTS, and I hope that it is helpful to you and your organization as well.